thebigfundamentals/palette-generator/README.md

 * Now the color is displayed in HEX, not RGB, to make it easier to copy/apply the generated color
 * The boxes get a little bigger when clicked/hovered for best experience

+## UPDATE!
+20/9/21
+I've been working on this app to keep practicing on React; well, now I've finally managed to change things a bit, so the child element (ColorBox) is *stateless*.
+I think it works a little better that way, and it fits more properly with React best practices.

 ## Preview
 ![](preview.gif)